Instructions and Rules along Karhunkierros Trail

-- The flight planning guide can be found on AIS Finland's website (www.ais.fi/en).
+- The flight planning guide can be found on AIS Finland's website (ais.fi/en).
 For more information, please call Oulanka Visitor Center Customer Service +358 206 39 6850.

 - Peak season for Karhunkierros Trail and Oulanka National Park is 15.6. - 30.9.
-During this time 5000 hikers travel the whole Karhunkierros Trail.
+Every year about 5000 hikers travel the whole Karhunkierros Trail.

 - Melting snows cause the River Oulankajoki to flood around the middle of May and waters stay high until the beginning of June.

 - Russet "ruska" season when leaves change colour in autumn usually begins at the end of August, but this varies slightly each year.

 - Mosquitos appear in the area around the end of June.
 Their amount depends on the previous summer's and autumn's rains and the harshness of the winter.
 Sand fly season is from the end of July to the beginning of September.
 At the end of summer it is the midges' turn and they remain in the area till the temperature drops below zero.

 Useful to know

 - The Karhunkierros Hiking Trail is also known as The Bear's Trail or The Bear's Ring.